 As more investments are marketed as “low carbon” or “climate change solutions,” keep these points in mind:

 - “Low carbon” is not the same as fossil fuel free.
 Low carbon investments might invest in coal, oil, or gas companies; these portfolios might evaluate carbon emissions, carbon reserves, or the overall carbon footprint of an investment, but they may also still invest in the companies most responsible for climate change, like natural gas companies.

-- Review the prospectus.
-Any binding exclusion, such as avoiding fossil fuel companies, should be spelled out in the prospectus.
-You can review the prospectus of the Green Century Funds (PDF) here.
+- Any binding exclusion, such as avoiding fossil fuel companies, should be spelled out in the prospectus.
+You can review the prospectus of the Green Century Funds here.